deepakjnv880/k-means-clustering/README.md

 # Assumption
 Euclidean distance is used as measure of distance in Distortion calculation.
+For initial expectation of k mean in EM step any k random point from given data set has been taken.

 # Package required
 Install matplotlib and tkinter using below command: